|Finding Purpose in a Depressing World|

 People that do not believe what the Bible says are forced to explain things outside of God and try to come up with their own "theories" on how an ordered Universe could come out of nothingness or disorder.
 Even though everything in our world showcases things going from order -> disorder (a result of sin which we'll get to in a moment), they are forced to explain that instead disorder -> order.
 Thus they come up with thoughts such as a "big bang" where out of nothing something appeared after millions and millions of years and then over more millions grew and "evolved" and developed legs and over more millions of years, eyes, and so forth - eventually evolving to the point of "man".

-Honestly it takes MUCH more faith in my opinion to believe that everything came from nothing, then to believe in simplicity the Bible's first verse (Genesis 1:1) that there is a Being greater than me that made everything with purpose and design.
-But we all have to choose.
+Honestly it takes MUCH more faith in my opinion to believe that everything came from nothing with no God behind it, then to believe in simplicity the Bible's first verse (Genesis 1:1) that there is a Being greater than me that made everything with purpose and design.
+And, actually, in a sense the Bible does support a notion of a "big bang" - that God SPOKE, and then BANG - It Was!
+But that's different from the theories floating around out there that completely leave God out of the picture.
+Either there's a God and He was involved in creation, or not.
+We all have to choose.
 If the Bible really is truth and is a book from God to humanity and we're willing to believe what it says in its first sentence, then we need to take the rest of it just as seriously.

 Continuing on in the Biblical account, we discover that originally the earth was created and humans were made to live in perfect fellowship with God.
 We discover that everything God created was declared to be "very good", including those first two humans.
 But God gave those two humans "choice" so they could choose to love and obey God or not.
 Had God not done this, we would be nothing more than mindless robots - but God wanted us to freely choose Him and want Him.
 God put the humans over all the creation and allowed them to freely eat of anything, except 1 tree that He told them they would die from if they ate of it (Genesis 2:16-17).
 That tree had to be there for there to truly be a "choice".
 The choice was even more real because the devil (an evil fallen angel) was allowed to tempt them.
 Those first humans chose to disobey God and instead listen to the lies of the devil, who convinced Eve (the first woman) that God had lied to them and was withholding good from them.